 By Stephen Leahy

-BONN, Oct 27 2014 (IPS) – China and the United States are responsible for 35 percent of global carbon emissions but could do their part to keep climate change to less than two degrees C by adopting best energy efficiency standards, a new analysis shows.
+Carbon emissions – BONN, Oct 27, 2014 (IPS) – China and the United States are responsible for 35 percent of global carbon emissions but could do their part to keep climate change to less than two degrees C by adopting the best energy efficiency standards, a new analysis shows.

-Howe’ver, when it comes to energy efficiency, Chinas steel industry is far less efficient than the U.S. The reverse is true when it comes to cement production, according a new Climate Action Tracker analysis of energy use and savings potential for electricity production, industry, buildings and transport in the two countries.
+However, when it comes to energy efficiency, Chinas steel industry is far less efficient than the U.S. The reverse is true when it comes to cement production, according to a new Climate Action Tracker analysis of energy use and savings potential for electricity production, industry, buildings, and transport in the two countries.

 One major reason U.S. energy use per person is 400 percent greater is that living space per person in the U.S. is twice that in China, while Chinese buildings generally consume much less energy.

-Another major reason for greater U.S. energy use is that car ownership is 10 times higher than China.
+Another major reason for greater U.S. energy use is that car ownership is 10 times higher than in China.
 In addition, China has lower emissions per car due to somewhat stricter standards.
-Again, if both were to move to global best practice (e.g., emission standards for cars as in the EU, increase of share of electric cars as in Norway) there could be a major difference.
+Again, if both were to move to global best practices (e.g., emission standards for cars as in the EU, an increase of the share of electric cars as in Norway) there could be a major difference.